manjunatha-hr/safetyops/safetyops/README.md

-# SafeSphere SMS
+# SafetyOps

-SafeSphere SMS is a portfolio-grade Safety Management System platform for small and mid-sized organizations.
+SafetyOps is a portfolio-grade Safety Management System platform for small and mid-sized organizations.
 It is inspired by corporate SMS practices used in safety-critical industries, with a focused MVP around reporting, risk scoring, corrective actions, audit trails, and dashboard analytics.

 The first version is intentionally scoped as a polished vertical slice that can be completed quickly while still demonstrating enterprise-grade full-stack engineering.

 ## Product Vision

-SafeSphere helps organizations move from reactive incident handling to proactive safety risk management.
+SafetyOps helps organizations move from reactive incident handling to proactive safety risk management.

 Core capabilities: